Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 177. Office Location with Google+ Local Listing

-Real businesses have offices and Google checks the location data to determine whether or not the site is a big brand to reckon.
+Real businesses have offices and Google checks the location data to determine whether or not the site is a big brand to reckon with.

-According to Moz report, Google does take in note whether the website is a tax paying business and this does count as a relevancy brand signal.
+According to Moz's report, Google does take in note whether the website is a tax-paying business and this does count as a relevant brand signal.

 WebSpam Factors – On-site

 Sites with low-quality content are less visible to search engines as Google prefers quality content.
 Such sites with poor content are hit by the Panda penalty.